CardiacModelling/Gamma_0/README.md

   Use the classic ```pip install --upgrade matplotlib``` command to install the latest version.

 All the scripts that were used to generate the figures in the present article can be found in the ```Scripts``` folder.
 To reproduce the figures, 1) download the repository, 2) in the scripts, change the working directory to the folder where the repository is located, 3) run the code !

+Note that the virtual environment saved in the Gamma_0.yml file on this GitHub repository contains the necessary librairies to reproduce our results.

 ## Note for new Python users
 For users who are new to Python, here are more details on how to install the Python packages and run the scripts.